trufflesuite/trufflesuite.github.io/_site/public/tutorials/ethereum-overview.md

 ### Mining

 Each node in the network can optionally take part in a process called **mining**.
 Every so often, nodes which have opted to be miners compete to solve math problems which secure the contents of a block.
 A **block** is a bundle of any pending transactions created since the addition of the most recent block in the chain.
-The winner of the competition creates the next block and receives some cyptocurrency as a reward.
+The winner of the competition creates the next block and receives some cryptocurrency as a reward.
 This incentivizes nodes to secure the network, preventing too much power from being in the hands of any single miner.

 ### Hashing